 BLACK-TAILED PRAIRIE DOG IN NORTHERN MEXICO: Arizona continued collaborating with CEDES in northern Sonora and with the UNAM at the Janos Biosphere Reserve in northern Chihuahua, Mexico to implement conservation actions for the black-tailed prairie dog (BTPD).
 The Janos Biosphere Reserve is a unique grassland ecosystem containing the largest prairie dog complex in North America.
 There were monitoring activities carried out in the Janos Biosphere Reserve to evaluate distribution, abundance, and health status of BTPD.
 The complex occupied 8,150 acres (3,323 ha) inhabited by around 30,000 individuals.
-The results of the clinical examination indicate that BTPD have a good health status.
 Restoration and outreach efforts were also conducted in priority sites within the Janos Biosphere Reserve.
-Arizona will conduct joint conservation actions in Sonora in collaboration with CEDES and Cuenca Los Ojos A.C. to evaluate habitat conditions in northern Sonora and initiate the establishment of two new colonies nearby.
+Unfortunately, recent assessments indicate that BTPD populations in the Janos area are drastically declining and becoming more fragmented.
+Also, Arizona will be conducting joint conservation actions in collaboration with CEDES and Cuenca Los Ojos A.C. to initiate the establishment of a new colony in northern Sonora.

-BLACK-TAILED PRAIRIE DOG IN ARIZONA: AGFD continues working to re-establish black-tailed prairie dogs in southeastern Arizona.
+BLACK-TAILED PRAIRIE DOG IN ARIZONA: AZGFD continues working to re-establish black-tailed prairie dogs in southeastern Arizona.
 In addition to regular visual counts and colony perimeter mapping, two trapping events are held annually (one in March and one in September) to assess the population demographics and individual health at the re-established colonies.
 The populations continue to expand and contract in direct relation to natural rain cycles but have an overall upward trend in population numbers.

-In 2021, AGFD created a 5th re-established black-tailed prairie dog colony.
-This colony marked a number of firsts for the program: the first colony added to private property, the first colony in Cochise County, and the first time a colony was successfully created by translocating BTPDs from within Arizona.
-As of fall 2021, the minimum BTPD population in Arizona was 216 individuals on approximately 38 occupied acres.
-In addition to the five re-established colonies, the BTPD have dispersed to create 2 known small colonies on private land.
+In 2023, AZGFD created a 6th black-tailed prairie dog reestablishment colony, once again using BTPDs from a source colony within Arizona.
+As of fall 2023, the minimum BTPD population in Arizona was 400 individuals on approximately 40 occupied acres.
+In addition to the six re-established colonies, the BTPD have dispersed to create 2 known small colonies on private land.
 These small colonies currently have landowner support and will continue to be passively monitored.
-In the future, the program will continue to seek opportunities for additional translocations of black-tailed prairie dogs in Arizona and/or Sonora.
-AGFD will also work with partners to continue widespread grassland restoration in the BTPDs former range.
+In the future, the program will continue to seek opportunities for additional translocations of black-tailed prairie dogs in Arizona.
+AZGFD will also work with partners to continue widespread grassland restoration in the BTPDs former range.

-BIRD CONSERVATION PROJECTS: AGFD is collaborating with several partners in Northwest Mexico to support projects that benefit both shared migratory and resident bird species of concern.
+BIRD CONSERVATION PROJECTS: AZGFD is collaborating with several partners in Northwest Mexico to support projects that benefit both shared migratory and resident bird species of concern.
 Other projects have contributed to clarify or prevent the need of listing a bird species.
-The projects described below are supported as part of Southern Wings.
+Both projects described below are supported as part of Southern Wings.